zacharyr0th/website/public/articles/digital-gold.md

 ## Extrinsic Value and Mimetic Desire

 Even though Gold has performed well in the past during times of distress, this rise in value is not based on any fundamental, intrinsic characteristic.
 Gold is not easy to transport or store, especially at scale.
-Due to the large number of industry players, Gold is a very centralized commodity, and the price generally appreciates because of a fluctuating extrinsic value.
+Due to the large number of industry players, Gold is a very centralized commodity, and the price generally moves because of a fluctuating extrinsic value.
 Someone will see that someone else has Gold and want it because they want to be like them or share in the upside of their idea.

 ![Gold Price](/images/gold-chart.webp)